JaredRiceSr/steemconnect/README.md

 [Utopian.io](https://utopian.io)'s premier account connection and identity layer service.

-Based on a fork of [SteemConnect](https://github.com/steemit/steemconnect) (a Steemit Inc / Busy Project), adapted for Utopian.
+Based on a fork of [SteemConnect](https://github.com/steemit/steemconnect) (a Steemit Inc + Busy Project), adapted and modified for Utopian.

-## Install
+## Installation
+Follow the four sections below to install and run Utopian Connect!
+### A. Configure Node

 0. Clone this repository locally and `cd` into it.
 1. Download and install Node.js >= 7.7.1 then run